martinez099/autocomplete/README.md

-# ratelimiter
+# autocomplete
-This demonstrates an auto-complete using Redis sorted sets.
+This demonstrates an auto-complete function using Redis sorted sets.

 It assumes a running Redis instance on localhost:6379.